How to Calculate Discounts, Final Price & Savings

 - Final price: $80 − $8 = $72

-Many shoppers think “20% + 10% = 30%, so I pay $70”, but the real effective discount is 28%.
-Our Discount Calculator handles this correctly for you and shows the effective total discount.
+Many shoppers think "20% + 10% = 30%, so I pay $70", but the real effective discount is 28%.
+Our calculator handles this correctly and shows the effective total discount.

-Inside the calculator, just enter your local tax rate (for example 7.5% for some US cities) in the “Sales Tax” field, and you’ll instantly see the price with tax included.
-For more tax–related calculations, you can also check our Tax Calculator or Currency Converter to compare prices in other currencies.
+Just enter your local tax rate in the "Sales Tax" field and you'll instantly see the price with tax included.
+See also our Tax Calculator and Currency Converter.

 - Final Price mode: You know the original price and discount.
 You want to see what you'll pay, including tax and extra coupons.